Hello

 In 2021 Tragicomics released their second album Book of Want, drawing favourable reviews and comparisons to My Morning Jacket, Wilco and Blitzen Trapper.

-Tragicomics are Christopher Eatough (vocals, guitar), Toby Cryne (guitar, keys), Jay Fearon (drums), Matt O’Brien (bass) and Laura Morley (violin).
+Tragicomics are Christopher Eatough (vocals, guitar), Toby Cryne (guitar), Matt O’Brien (bass), Laura Morley (violin, keys) and Jay Fearon (drums).

 get in touch